 How Much Does an Alternator Replacement Cost?

 An alternator replacement can cost $350 to $2,000.
-Your alternator powers your car’s electrical system.
+Your alternator powers your car’s electrical system and recharges your battery.
 If it fails, your vehicle may not start or could stall while you’re driving.

 Updated Jun 23, 2025